Here is a little bit about me...

 Submerging myself into the process of researching images for subsequent books, I realized that I could see myself developing that craft.
 I had always enjoyed taking pictures and bothered everyone in the process: In every family or friends gathering (or trip) I would always show up with my camera to try to capture those precious memories that live forever.
 (If you have a camera, you know that you always get an eye roll when people see that you will be taking pictures but they always end up begging for a copy).

-So why not doing this in a film set?
+So why not do this on a film set?
 It seemed natural to me to follow that path.
 Did I know everything there was to know for me to be able to jump into a film set?

 Back in the days, people would ask God for answers but nowadays answers are —almost always— on the internet.
-And my answers came in the name of Nicola Dove, not only an amazing still photographer (check out her work and be blown away) but also a natural born teacher of the craft.
+And my answers came in the form of Nicola Dove, an amazing still photographer (check out her work and be blown away) and a natural born teacher.
 So after completing the Fast-track course of her Film Stills Academy, I found myself ready to jump into a film set to capture those special moments that define a movie.

 My gear